MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/8.0/rserver-scaler-user-guide-9-logistic-regression.md

 # Fitting Logistic Regression Models

 Logistic regression is a standard tool for modeling data with a binary response variable.
 In R, you fit a logistic regression using the *glm* function, specifying a binomial family and the logit link function.
-In RevoScaleR, you can use *rxGlm* in the same way (see Chapter 10[, Fitting Generalized Linear Models](#_Fitting_Generalized_Linear)) or you can fit a logistic regression using the optimized *rxLogit* function; because this function is specific to logistic regression, you need not specify a family or link function.
+In RevoScaleR, you can use *rxGlm* in the same way (see [Fitting Generalized Linear Models](rserver-scaler-user-guide10-generalized-linear-model.md)) or you can fit a logistic regression using the optimized *rxLogit* function; because this function is specific to logistic regression, you need not specify a family or link function.

 ### A Simple Logistic Regression Example